 Disruption of educational process is defined as the obstruction or disruption of teaching, disciplinary procedures, administration, or other College activities.
-Sanctions for violations of academic honesty are found in the Barton College Judicial System and Procedures Handbook.
+Sanctions for violations of academic honesty are found on page 103 of this handbook.
 The College uses a software program to verify that student work is not plagiarized and students are strongly encouraged to ask their instructors about using the program to check their own work before turning it in.